LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/open.png

 After selecting a file, you set the type in the drop-down menu at the top of the dialogue above the file name.
 After that you set the appropriate parameters that depend on the file type.
 Clicking on "Load Dataset" will open the file with the selected parameters.
 The interface and internal logic to find good presets based on file type and available metadata, validate the inputs and display helpful error messages is still work in progress.
 Contributions are highly appreciated!
-TODO documentation of all supported file types and their parameters.

-* K2IS: You can open any of the files that belong to a K2IS data set and LiberTEM will find the remaining ones, provided they follow the default naming scheme.
+See :ref:`Loading using the GUI` for more detailed instructions and format-specific information.

 ..  figure:: ./images/use/type.png